 Yes, you were cold, but you didn’t care.
 The Fur Rondy parade was all for fun as it made its way down 4th Avenue to the delight of all.

 In 1965, Michael Landon who played “Little Joe” on the hit TV series Bonanza, was the Grand Marshal of the Fur Rendezvous parade.

-Click on the video below.
+Click on the link below.
 There is no sound.

 Did You March in the Rondy Parade?